talgorn/100-days-of-code/log.md

 Will refine the approach (per channel diff) and give a try to others techniques (like templates).
 As usual, will have to find the good compromise between performance and speed .

+Day 3: January 8, 2017
+**Today's Progress**:
+Got a first rough object extraction by calculating delta of pixel intensity between two greyscaled images (fixed background and live feed) .
+I used a treshold to select background/added object on the scene.
+I spent something like 3h00  on the project today.
+**Thoughts**:
+I will need to spend some time on literature to select a feature extraction that match the needs of this project.
+Many candidates.
+Will have to trade between speed/performance.

 **Link(s) to work**:
 1. [Alternate android projects](https://github.com/commonsguy/cw-advandroid/tree/master/Camera).
 2. [Official android docs](https://developer.android.com/guide/topics/media/camera.html)